Short And Sweet

 About Short and Sweet Art Projects

-It's a rainy day and your kids are wondering what to do or your senior group has finally raffled off the quilt you worked on for six months and needs to produce some great stuff for the next bazaar...
+Maybe it's a rainy day and your kids are wondering what to do.
+Perhaps your senior group has finally raffled off the quilt you worked on for six months and now they need to produce some great stuff for the next bazaar...

-Maybe you want to indulge in a little creativity, but don't feel like committing to a class or a lot of lessons, or you've never done anything creative before and want to try a little something to get your creative juices flowing.
-A Short and Sweet Art Project is the answer!
+Maybe you want to indulge in a little creativity, but don't feel like committing to a class or a lot of lessons, OR maybe you've never done anything creative before and want to try a little something to get your creative juices flowing.
+A Short and Sweet Art Project is waiting for you...

-My SHORT AND SWEET ART PROJECTS that take from one to three hours to do.
-You'll have fun following the simple instructions, watching the skill demonstration and creating a Project!
+My SHORT AND SWEET ART PROJECTS take from one to three hours to do.
+You'll have fun following the simple instructions, watching the skill demonstration and creating a beautiful Project!
 Try one project, try many!
-And, of course, these Short and Sweet Art Projects are always free!
+And, of course, these Short and Sweet Art Projects are always free to do.

 Create A Greeting Card